szomer/Secrets/README.md

 # Secrets App

 A secure application that allowed users to share their secrets anonymously with others.
 Secrets can be created, read, updated, and deleted.
-To view the website live click [HERE](https://secrets-plkr.onrender.com).
+- To view the website live click [HERE](https://secrets-plkr.onrender.com) (Render hosting service - app goes to sleep while inactive).

 ## 1. Technologies used